Graduate Business Office

 No. SDSU has its own international transcript evaluators.

 Yes.
-The MSIS degree is a STEM-designated degree.
+The MSIS and MSCM degrees are STEM-designated degrees.
 In addition, SDSU’s MBA degree, when completed with a specialization in Information Systems, is considered a STEM-designated degree.

 No. Applicants to SDSU’s Graduate Business Programs are not granted conditional admittances if they have not yet submitted a complete application.
 All applicants to SDSU’s Graduate Business Programs must submit a complete application before they are considered for admission.